martinnorori/Word-Embeddings/README.md

 ## Synonym Test Solver

-This project automates synonym testing using Word2Vec embeddings.
-It trains models on provided text data and evaluates their ability to identify correct synonyms.
-The models are trained using books from project gutenberg which are free to download.
-The more books you add the more precise and accurate the models become.
-This is for task 3 of the assignment.
+This project automates synonym testing using multiple pre-trained and custom word embedding models.
+For the custom models, It trains the system on provided text data acquired from books available on Project Gutenberg.
+All of the models' performances in identifying synonym words are analyzed and compared.

 ## Files Organization
 |-- books/